MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ## Management and operations

 An enterprise IoT solution should provide a strategy for operators to manage the system.
-To address reliability, the management and operations layer uses DevOps processes to handle updates, observability and monitoring, and HA/DR implementation.
+To address reliability, IoT management and operations should use DevOps processes to handle updates, observability and monitoring, and HA/DR implementation.

 ### Updates

-The device side of IoT solutions presents new challenges compared to cloud-based solutions.
-For example, devices need to be continually updated for vulnerabilities and application changes.
+The device aspect of IoT solutions presents challenges compared to cloud-based solutions.
+For example, there must be a way to continually update devices to address vulnerabilities and application changes.

 Due to the distributed nature of IoT solutions, it's important to adopt safe and secure policies for deploying updates.
-IoT operators require simple and reliable tools and practices to enable device updates.
+IoT operators require simple and reliable tools and practices to enable updates.

 A device update solution must support: